-Finally, having filled out all necessary fields of the web form, click on the "Proceed" button.
+Finally, having filled out all necessary fields of the web form, click on the "Proceed" button - but do not forget to provide your e-mail address!
 The grid generation job is inserted into DWD's processing queue and you will be informed via e-mail about its completion.